 Define crosslinker parameters by clicking on Crosslinking Module: Light intensity = 2 mW/cm2, and Exposure time = 30 seconds.

 Click on Write Protocol to generate the protocol for the setup.

+Verify, if the protocol folder including files has been generated.

 NOTE: The developed protocol designer app generates automatically a new folder whenever a new protocol is generated.
 All files which are required for this experiment and to operate the workstation are saved in this folder which is named after the protocol name.
 The folder can be copied into different directories without causing issues.
 A selected deck setup can be saved as default setup using the purple Save Setup button.